 B2B – Business-to-business

 Companies that focus on selling goods and services to other companies.
 An enterprise analytics tool, for instance, would be a B2B product.
-Often times you may see marketing strategies and statistics broken up between B2B and B2C because some of the tactics and tips may differ based on this distinction.
+Often times you may see marketing strategies and statistics broken up between B2B and B2C (business-to-consumer) because some of the tactics and tips may differ based on this distinction.

 B2C – Business-to-consumer